Geriatric Medicine Fellowship

 Adina Jucan, DDS

+Dr. Adina Jucan will be will be entering her 2nd year of fellowship training in the field of Geriatric Dentistry as part of the interdisciplinary geriatric fellowship program.
 Dr. Jucan grew up an attend school in Romania, including completion of a doctorate in dental surgery prior to her work as a dentist and dental sales representative in Romania and in the United States.
 She then joined the University of Rochester Eastman Institute for Oral Health in 2009.
 She completed the Advanced Education Program in General Residency at the Eastman Institute in 2011 and the General Practice Residency Program in Dentistry this year.
 She has presented and published her own work in the area of dental implants and distinguished herself as a skilled clinician and researcher.
-Dr. Jucan will be joining the training program in the field of Geriatric Dentistry as part of the interdisciplinary geriatric fellowship.
+During her first year of fellowship training she distinguished herself with conference presentation focusing on dental education at both the American Geriatrics Society and the State Society on Aging of New York.
+This past summer she matriculated to the Warner School of Education at the University of Rochester to pursue a Master’s in Health Profession Education degree.
+In recognition of her achievements and her commitment to an academic career, Dr. Jucan was named a Hartford Scholar for this next academic year through the John A. Hartford Center of Excellence at the University of Rochester.

 Allison Magnuson, DO

+Dr. Allison Magnuson will be returning to the geriatric fellowship program in August 2013.
+Allison completed a 3 month block of training in geriatrics from July through September 2012, and then returned to complete her oncology fellowship training for the remainder of the academic year.
+She now returns to us for the geriatric medicine program as a full time geriatrics fellow.
 Dr. Magnuson received her undergraduate training at the University of Rochester in neuroscience.
 She then attended medical school at the University of New England College of Osteopathic Medicine.
 She then completed Internal Medicine Residency at the University of Connecticut were she was recognized as “Intern of the Year,” served as Chief Resident, and was the recipient of the Garibaldi Humanitarianism in Medicine Award in 2010.
 She then returned to the University of Rochester to pursue fellowship training in Medical Oncology.
-Dr. Magnuson’s interest is in the field of Geriatric Oncology and she will be pursuing combined fellowship training in both disciplines over the next two years as a Geriatric Oncology fellow.
-Allison will be completing a 3 month block of training in geriatrics from July through September 2012, then return to her oncology fellowship core activities for the remainder of the academic year.
-She will then return with us for the geriatric medicine program as a full time fellow in July 2013.
+Dr. Magnuson’s interest is in the field of Geriatric Oncology and will complete combined fellowship training in both disciplines as a Geriatric Oncology fellow.
+She has already achieved national recognition for her work and research publication in the field of geriatric oncology.
+Allison plans on staying in Rochester following graduation to join the University of Rochester Geriatric Oncology program through the Wilmot Cancer Center.

 Applying to the Program